camouflage-app/camouflage/docs/framework-integration/vite.md

 # Integrating Camouflage With Vite

-You can integrate Camouflage with a Vite based project as well for example Svelte, React or Vue or any other frameworks supported by Vite.
+While Camouflage can be run as a standalone project, it can just as seamlessly be integrated into a vite project for any supported frameworks like Svelte, React, etc.

 ### Create a new Vite project